FindArticles FindArticles

 • Who is it for?

-Color e‑paper finally fits your pocket
+Color e‑paper finally fits in your pocket

-Built like a phone, powered by Android
+Shaped like a phone, powered by Android

-5G on e‑paper: why it matters
+5G on e‑paper: what does it matter?

 Battery life and trade‑offs